gep13/gep13/input/blog/what-is-going-on-with-wp-discovery.md

 Title: What is going on with WP Discovery?
 Published: 29/12/2012
 Tags:
-- Giveaway
+- giveaway
-- Scam
+- scam
-- WP Discovery
+- wp discovery
 RedirectFrom: blog/what-is-going-on-with-wp-discovery/index.html
 ---